 The RA is a valuable source of information.
 If you have questions or concerns about USF, your hall, classes, professors, etc., ask your RA!
 If he or she doesn’t have the answers, the RA will be able to direct you to someone who does.

 Finally, and most importantly, the RA will be there if you need to talk to someone.
 The RA will help you start new friendships and assist you on the way to getting the most out of your college experience.

 - Be alert to residents’ problems.

-- Plan social and cultural events.
+- Plan social, educational and service events.